artiz/artiz.github.io/README.md

 Position: System Architect/Senior FullStack Software Developer

-Work on large b2b project in fashion industry evaluated as #1 on US Market.
+Worked on large b2b project in fashion industry evaluated as #1 on US Market.
 Participated in different integration tasks and custom ETL (extract, transform, load) engine development.
 Worked on migration of legacy frontend application from Ampersand.JS based framework to ReactJS.